trofimovamw/2025-SC2-Data-Science/day-sc2-incidence/hands-on_vasil.md

 ## Run VASIL web-app
 Go to the [VASIL web-app](https://projects-raharinirina.pythonanywhere.com/vasil/FoldR_PNeut/).
 Upload the two mutation profiles for lineage1 and lineage2 and run the app.
 The computation will take a while.
+Note: Please use either Chrome or Safari (Firefox is not supported).